What is oncology?

 Once the procedure of an oncologic surgery is completed, the patient is taken to the care unit of the hospital.
 There, the patient is kept under observation until the side effects of anesthesia wear off completely.
 Then, the patient and his family are handed over a list of instructions about the dos and don’ts post-oncologic surgeries.
 On the patient’s part, he or she has to take care of the site where incisions were made.
 Making sure that no germs find their way through that opening is important, otherwise, one puts themselves at risk of major complications.

 What should be my expectations during recovery?

 The answer to this question varies from patient to patient.
 Some patients are overwhelmed by the happenings of oncologic surgery, so they need more in terms of emotional support.
 For such cancer patients, talking to therapists might not be a bad idea.
 Sometimes, the incision made can take longer than normal time to heal and seal properly.
 For that purpose, your doctor might ask you to take some medicines regularly.
 More often than not, the recovery after an oncologic surgery can take as much as months.

 How do I interpret results?

 You don’t, your pathologist does.
-Remember the bit about margin and lymph nodes?
+Remember the bit about the margin and lymph nodes?
 Well, the lab examines those samples under the microscope and conducts all the necessary tests for biomarker identification and staging.
-Then, a report is composed based on findings.
+Then, a report is composed based on the findings.
 This report is forwarded to your oncologic surgeon, who then tells you about the findings in your next meeting[v].